databio/henge/README.md

 # Henge

 Henge is a python package that builds back-ends for generic decomposable recursive unique identifiers (or, *druids*).
-It is intended to be used as a building block for refget 2.0 on collections, and also potentially for other data types that need content-derived identifiers.
+It is intended to be used as a building block for refget 2.0 on collections, and also for other data types that need content-derived identifiers.

 Henge provides 2 key advances:

-- decomposing: identifiers in henge will automatically retrieve tuples. these tuples can be tailored with a simple json schema document, so that henge can be used as a back-end for arbitrary data.
+- decomposing: identifiers in henge will automatically retrieve tuples.
+These tuples can be tailored with a simple json schema document, so that henge can be used as a back-end for arbitrary data.

 - recursion: individual elements retrieved by the henge object can be tagged as recursive, which means these attributes contain their own druids.
 Henge can recurse through these.